 Another procedure that is considered an option for cheek volume enhancement is fat transfer, as the thicker skin of the cheeks do not reveal the textural inconsistency of fat.
 However, fat transfer is still a unpredictable surgical procedure due to the body’s tendency to absorb a certain volume of fat, so additional fat transferring surgery is likely soon after the first.

-Filler Treatment for Eye Bags
+Filler for Under Eye Bags

 A common cosmetic concern among many younger people is how eye bags tend to make them look tired and older than they actually are.
 As such, many turn to fillers in the hope of correcting this, and the convenience and immediacy of results makes it one of today’s most popular and sought after cosmetic treatments.
 As eye bags are due to genetics rather than aging, it is commonly the first cosmetic surgical procedure considered by young people, and most at this age want to avoid surgery as they feel too young for it, or perceive it as costly, or do not want to risk surgery.

 A prevailing thought among many doctors is that fillers can treat all eye bags.
 In Dr. Prasad’s experience, however, this is not accurate.
 Fillers can address mild under eye bags, but severe bags with pronounced puffiness require a different treatment altogether.